sanskaru/Reverse-Coding/problems/problem-2/problem_statement.md

 Create a pull request and submit.

-Upload your code in the submission folder with appropriated file extention
+Upload your solution code in any language in the given google form https://goo.gl/forms/8NKhZDa1db0Koj4R2